 Step one: Fill your cup with enough dark soda to cover the egg.
 For best results leave the egg in the drink overnight.
 It will still work after a few minutes, but I left my egg in longer for a dramatic effect.

 Step two: Explain to your child that your soda covers your teeth like a film and sticks to your teeth.
-Also, ask he or she what they think will happen if you do not brush the egg or leave it sitting in soda for days.
+Also, ask him or her what they think will happen if you do not brush the egg or leave it sitting in soda for days.

 When I taught this lesson to my preschoolers many years ago, I noticed that the children really got into the brushing and they wanted to see who could get their egg (tooth) the whitest.
 At the end of the lesson, I pulled out an untouched egg that was perfectly white and showed them the difference even after brushing.
 They were really amazed and I hope they understood how bad soda is for their teeth.